India's Jan YoY merchandise exports rises over 5%

-New Delhi, Feb 2 (IANS) India's January merchandise exports rose over 5.37 per cent on a year-on-year basis, preliminary data showed on Tuesday.
+New Delhi: India's January merchandise exports rose over 5.37 per cent on a year-on-year basis, preliminary data showed on Tuesday.

 Accordingly, the country's merchandise exports during the month under review grew to $27.24 billion from $25.85 billion in January 2020.